sator-imaging/AppWindowUtility/README.md

 App Window Utility
 ==================

-This utility is for Unity to configure application window style.
+This Unity library is designed to configure application window styling.
-With this utility, you can make your application window transparent, frameless and more.
+With this library, you can make your application window transparent, frameless and more.

 ![](https://github.com/sator-imaging/sator-imaging.github.io/blob/master/AppWindowUtility/images/Opacity.gif?raw=true)